 Patina And Age: Why A Well Worn Watch Is Actually Desirable

 It has become very en-vogue for a modern watch collector to target a watch with an “honest patina.”
 Patina refers to the natural aging of the watch.
 Things like natural discoloration due to years of skin contact, light but distinguished scratching on the underside of the case and face, and even slight discoloration in the watch hands or face itself all speak to honest patina.

 There are those who try to create patina using tricks like rubbing steel wool across the watch or by leaving it exposed to ultra-bright light for long periods to encourage fading.
 Typically these types of patina-induced tactics are easy to spot, especially when viewing the watch next to a watch that has an honest patina.

-While a well-aged watch is currently a more desirable asset, there is something to be said for an old watch that is in mint condition.
+While a well-aged watch, such a Panerai pre owned watch, is currently a more desirable asset, there is something to be said for an old watch that is in mint condition.
 In fact, there are many collectors who would pay even more for an older/vintage watch that is closer to mint than it is to an honest patina.

 Box and Papers: The Necessity For Provable Authenticity

 Receiving maximum value for your watches hinges on the seller’s ability to establish and prove authenticity.
 Having original box and papers aides in the process of authenticating a timepiece.

 Let this be a lesson for all those who buy a brand new watch: never throw away the box or papers!

 Even if you think that you will have your watch forever, there are always unforeseeable circumstances where the watch could be up for sale.
 When it comes to the resale of fine watches, the box and papers make a big difference in how much you are able to get for your luxury watch.

 Rare Finds: Pop Culture’s Obsession With All Things Unobtainable